-Note: This document contains side effect information about cefoperazone.
-Some of the dosage forms listed on this page may not apply to the brand name Cefobid.
+Note: This page contains information about the side effects of cefoperazone.
+Some of the dosage forms included on this document may not apply to the brand name Cefobid.

-Some side effects of Cefobid may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Cefobid may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 Applies to cefoperazone: injectable powder for injection

 A case of occupational contact dermatitis due to cephalosporin allergy has been reported in a nurse who prepared cephalosporin solutions for administration to patients.
 The dermatitis resolved after the nurse stopped preparing the solutions.